Many entrepreneurs and business owners make mistakes when they rush to start a business before considering important details.

 Don’t mess around – research everything.

-If you expect to be the market leader in 2 years, you need to demonstrate why this is possible and how you’ll meet this goal.
+If you are launching a new business and expect to be the market leader in 2 years, you need to demonstrate why this is possible and how you’ll meet this goal.

 If you say your product will be viral, you have to support this statement with facts.

-If you say your management team is experienced and qualified to help the business succeed, you have to support that claim with resumes that demonstrate the experience.
+If you say your management team is experienced and qualified to help the business succeed, you have to support that claim with resumes that demonstrate the experience of your team members.

 It’s easy to lose credibility – and investors – if you’re making claims you can’t fully support.